joshuaSYSS/joshuaSYSS.github.io/index.md

   > An interactive to-do list website that allows user to handle events effectively
   > Used HTML, CSS and JavaScript
 - [Wine Festival Schedule Website](https://gist.github.com/joshuaSYSS/267e6e9246099c593dc3fe4357fcc611)
-  > A simple but clear website about a Wine Festival Schedule
+  > A simple and clear website about the details of a Wine Festival
   > Used HTML and CSS

 ### Chrome Extension